HMS Puncher (D79): Construction and career

 Willapa was laid down on 21 May 1943 at Seattle, Washington, by the Seattle-Tacoma Shipbuilding Corporation and reclassified CVE-53 on 10 June 1943.
 Willapa was launched on 8 November 1943.
 The ship was completed and transferred under lend-lease to the Royal Navy on 5 February 1944 and commissioned as HMS Puncher with the pennant number D79.
 On 15 March 1944, Puncher arrived at Vancouver to undergo conversion to Royal Navy standards.
-The British Admiralty had determined that, post-World War II, the Royal Canadian Navy would have its own aircraft carriers.
+The British Admiralty had agreed that, after the end of World War II, the Royal Canadian Navy would have its own aircraft carriers.
 For this reason, Puncher and were crewed by Royal Canadian Navy personnel to establish the knowledge base for the future carriers.
 However, as the Royal Canadian Navy lacked trained air personnel, the aircrew was from the Fleet Air Arm.
 Puncher remained under British control due to stipulations in the Lend-Lease act that prevented the Royal Navy from transferring Lend-Lease equipment to a third party.

 Puncher spent the war in the Atlantic Ocean and Mediterranean Sea.
 In June 1944, the escort carrier transported motor launches from New Orleans to New York.
 The following month, the ship transported United States Army Air Force aircraft from Norfolk, Virginia, to Casablanca in North Africa, then returned to Norfolk.
 From there, Puncher made two more ferry trips, taking the Vought Corsairs meant for 1845 Naval Air Squadron to the United Kingdom.
 Following the ferry trips, Puncher put in for repairs to builder's defects.
 On 21 November 1944, Puncher embarked 821 Naval Air Squadron for trials in the Clyde area.
 However, on 22 November, the ship suffered a main gear failure and was forced to return to port for repairs.
 The gearbox proved too damaged for repair, and her sister ship, Nabob, had been laid up at Firth of Forth due to being torpedoed off Norway in August 1944, so a gearbox was removed from Nabob and installed aboard Puncher.